Camille (1921 film): Reception

 Picture-Play Magazine wrote of the film in their August 1921 issue: "The Camille and Armand of tradition are forgotten in the potent lure of the modern characterization of Nazimova and Rudolph Valentino.
 Bizarre, ephemeral, at moments, and at others, frenzied, their version promises a haunting succession of mesmeric pictures.
 It does not aim to present the Camille that successive generations have applauded and sniffled over.
 Because it is Nazimova's presentation of a story that has survived even the buffetings of endless productions—good, bad, and indifferent—it promises to be interesting."

 Preservation

-The film has survived and has been made available to the public on DVD and VHS by various film distributors and independent dealers.
+The film has survived and is available to the public on DVD by various film distributors and independent dealers.
 It is presented as a bonus on the DVD copy of the 1936 version Camille with Greta Garbo.